 Once you feel better, go back to your old, active life to overcome laziness.
 This won’t be a magical cure, but at least you will feel a major change and everything will remain the way it was.
 The modern lifestyle is not just composed and restricted to a screen, but has driven away an active zest for fun and play.
 Everyone needs a smartphone to survive the day.
 Kids are fed in front of the TV or silenced away with a smartphone.
 People chat on social media platforms to fight boredom and stay socially active.
 You need something beyond that.

 It’s not only vitiligo.
 Maybe technological advancements, dwindling natural green spaces and individual driven lifestyles have made you static – an overworked mind in an under worked body.
 Vitiligo is just an excuse to go for a junk high, sugar-loaded diet with no exercise.
 No wonder if you are fighting a losing battle of health with growing stress levels every day with your spirits left high and dry.

-So, what do you do to get away from such sedentary lifestyle and take charge of your health?
+So, what do you do to get away from such sedentary lifestyle and overcome laziness to take charge of your health?
 Drive lazy out of you.
 And, how would you do that?
 Well, this is how:

 - Splash yourself up: Splash some cold water early morning as you get up and you are sure to feel the energy.
 The key is sparing some time to take care of your body needs.

 - Clear your surroundings: Remove the clutter.
 It often declutters your mind and helps you fight the thoughts that bog you down.